-With the purpose of reducing landslide vulnerability as described in the research results before, the community and Government must make some efforts.
-If it is carried out seriously even at times of no disaster (pre-disaster), it will be able to reduce disaster risk.
-However, in reality, many people are unable to carry out the efforts planned and made by the community to reduce landslides vulnerability for various reasons (1) due to the limited economic conditions (2) due to the limited land owned, meaning that people only have land located in a potential landslide area, so that they will continue to build in there, (3) the community is accustomed to responding to disasters when it occurs, (4) there have not been strict rules and sanctions from the Government regarding the use of disaster-prone areas by local residents and (5) there has been no proper organization to handle disasters at the village level.
+With the purpose of reducing landslide vulnerability as described in the research results before, the community and government must be made some efforts.
+If it is carried out seriously even at times of no disaster (pre-disaster), it will be able to reduce disaster risk as small as possible.
+However, in reality many people are unable to carry out the efforts planned and made by the community to reduce landslides vulnerability for various reasons, including (1) due to the limited economic conditions their economic ability is also low in economics, (2) due to the limited land owned, meaning that people only have land located in a potential landslide area, so that they will continue to build in there, (3) the community are accustomed to responding to disasters when a it occurs, they still do not understand some important things to do during predisaster.
+This is related to the results of research18, (4) there have not been strict rules and sanctions from the government regarding the use of disasterprone areas by local residents, (5) there has not been proper organization whom properly coordinated to handle disasters at the village level.